airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_FOLLOWUP.md

 # Network Removal — Final Status

+## Cross-repo verification + critical open risk (2026-09-03)

+Prompted by a direct "is this totally removed, and does it only break Vertex?" check, ran two passes: (1) one more self-review of auth-service itself, (2) a full re-audit of every app in `airqo-frontend/src/` and every service in `AirQo-api/src/` (not just the previously-checked Vertex/workflows).

+**Auth-service — 3 more leftover references found and fixed:**
+- `utils/preference.util.js` still listed `network_ids` in three
+  `$addToSet`-field arrays (dead since `Preference.network_ids` no longer exists as a schema field, but inconsistent with everything else removed).
+- `utils/common/generate-filter.util.js`'s `roles` and `permissions` filter
+  builders — backing `GET /roles` and `GET /permissions`, the exact endpoints this whole effort is about — still accepted `network_id`/ `net_id`/`network` query params.
+Also cleaned the `defaults` filter's `network_id` param for the same reason.
+- One leftover "or network" phrase in the group-assignment notification email (`utils/common/email.msgs.util.js`).

+All fixed with test coverage; full suite still green.

+**Backend re-audit (every service under `AirQo-api/src/`): confirmed clean.**
+No service besides auth-service calls any removed endpoint, reads any removed response field, or sends `network_id`/`contextType=network`/ `requestType: "network"` to auth-service. `analytics`'s `validate_network()` and `workflows`' `get_networks()` are re-confirmed dead code (zero live callers). device-registry's own "network" concept (device/site connectivity) is fully independent and unaffected, including one inert `Network.auth_service_id` field that no live code path touches.

+**Frontend re-audit: NOT limited to Vertex.**
+- **`vertex-template`** (the internal white-label fork of Vertex) has the **identical** live coupling to `/users/networks` and will break the same way — this was previously only flagged as "worth a heads-up," now confirmed as an active break requiring the same urgency as Vertex itself.
+- **Nexus** — not a hard break, but a real regression the earlier "already migrated" note missed: `src/app/(dashboard)/system/users/[id]/page.tsx` and `.../team-members/[memberId]/page.tsx` read `user.networks` from `GET /users/:id` to render a "Current Access" panel.
+It's optional-chained (no crash), but will now permanently show "No network roles assigned" for every user. `useRBAC.ts`'s `hasPermissionInNetwork`/`hasRoleInNetwork`/ `getUserNetworks` are confirmed to have zero call sites anywhere in nexus — dead code, no live regression there.
+- **beacon, mobile, website, docs-website, calibrate, vertex-desktop**: confirmed no impact — all "network" hits are either an unrelated device-registry concept or already-dead fields.

+**CRITICAL — silent, security-relevant permission loss risk (Vertex + vertex-template):**
+Both apps' `core/permissions/permissionService.ts` (`getEffectivePermissions`, `isSuperAdmin`, `getUserRole`, `getOrganizationPermissions`, `getUserRoles`) read `user.networks` as a parallel source alongside `user.groups`.
+Since `user.networks` is now permanently empty, **any user whose permissions or SUPER_ADMIN status were granted only via a legacy network-role — never mirrored to a group-role — silently loses that access, with no error shown anywhere.**

+Traced whether the migration tooling we ran before deleting `network_roles` (`migrateNetworkRolesToGroup`) actually prevented this, by reading its deleted source via `git show`.
+Finding: **it did not, for the common case.**
+- When an equivalent group-scoped role already existed by name, it correctly redirected affected users' role arrays to it (this path is fine).
+- When no equivalent existed, it only converted the **Role document itself** (`$set: {group_id}, $unset: {network_id}`) — it never touched any **User** document.
+A user whose only assignment of that role lived in their own `network_roles` array would keep it sitting there, unmigrated, until `cleanupUserNetworkRoles` later wiped `network_roles` to `[]` — at which point that assignment was gone, with the role itself (now correctly group-scoped) never having been added to that user's `group_roles`.

+**This cannot be fixed by writing more code.** `cleanupUserNetworkRoles` set `network_roles: []` on affected users *before* the schema field was removed — the actual data, not just its schema definition, is gone from the live database.
+A job or script can only act on data that still exists; there is none left to reconcile from.
+Checked for an alternative signal (an audit/ activity log of historical role assignments) — doesn't exist either:
+`ActivityLogSchema.group_id` is a **required** field by design, and `utils/request.util.js` explicitly skips logging entirely for network-type events ("ActivityLog is group-specific — only log for group-type").
+So there's no retained record anywhere of which users had network-only role assignments.

+**Decision (2026-09-03): a database backup restore was available but deliberately not pursued**, to avoid an infra-level, large-scale DB operation for a risk of unknown/likely-small scope. **Mitigation is reactive, not proactive**: if a real user reports unexpectedly missing access, re-grant the correct group-scoped role directly via the existing, already-working role-assignment endpoints — a two-minute, single-account fix, not a bulk operation.
+No code changes were made for this finding specifically; it's tracked here as an accepted, open risk.
+Likely exposure is small: the roles this session specifically verified via API earlier (`AIRQO_SUPER_ADMIN`, `AIRQO_ADMIN`, `AIRQO_DEFAULT_USER`) already had matching group-scoped equivalents by the time of migration, meaning they'd have gone through the "redirect to existing equivalent" path, which did work correctly.

+**Frontend fix needed (not made here — out of scope, documented for the Vertex team instead):** `permissionService.ts` in both Vertex and vertex-template should stop reading `user.networks` entirely and rely solely on `user.groups` — the network concept no longer exists anywhere in auth-service, so this is now permanently-dead code that should be removed, not fixed.
+See `NETWORK_DEPRECATION_GUIDE_VERTEX.md`.

 ## Post-review fixes (2026-09-03)

 A PR review (Copilot + a second reviewer) came in after the removal above had